kjbrum/dvlp/README.md

 ## Usage

 ```
-dvlp
+dvlp - v0.0.1

-A command line tool for easily getting started on projects.
+A command line tool for easily getting started on projects

 Usage:
     dvlp <project>

 Tasks:
+    init             Initialize the project config
+    version          Display the current version
+    cleanup          Cleanup config files
     <project>        The name of the project you want to setup

-    init             Initialize the project config
+Options:
     --no-bs          Skip running BrowserSync
     --no-terminal    Skip opening the terminal
     --no-finder      Skip opening Finder